Best Camping Hammocks: Our 9 Top Picks Of 2023

 Best Budget

-If you’re new to the hammock camping game and looking to test the water before splurging on a pricier kit, the GT Ultralight is a great budget hammock option.
+The Grand Trunk Ultralight is a great budget hammock and the ideal pick if you’re new to the hammock camping game and looking to test the water before splurging on a pricier kit.

-The GTU might lack the bells, whistles, and fancy design features found on pricier hammocks, but it does what the occasional hammocker needs it to do.
-It’s durable, spacious, easy to use, and relatively comfortable to hang in.
+The GTU lacks the fancy design features found on pricier hammocks, but it does what the occasional hammocker needs it to do.
+It’s durable, spacious, easy to use, and we found it comfortable to hang in during testing.
 Given that it retails at around half the price of big-name competitors, that’s not bad for starters.

 Tree straps aren’t included with this GTU hammock, but it comes with 2 nautical-grade carabiners and a confidence-inspiring lifetime warranty.